-The following table shows information as of March 31, 2020 regarding the beneficial ownership of our common stock as adjusted to give effect to this offering and the concurrent private placement by:
+The following table shows information as of March 31, 2020 regarding the beneficial ownership of our common stock (1) assuming we had given effect to the transactions described under "Prospectus Summary-Corporate Structure" but not this offering or the concurrent private placement and (2) as adjusted to give effect to this offering and the concurrent private placement by:

-- each person or group who is known by us to own beneficially more than 5% of our common stock; - · each member of our board of directors and each of our named executive officers; and - all members of our board of directors and our executive officers as a group.
+- each person or group who is known by us to own beneficially more than 5% of our common stock; - each member of our board of directors and each of our named executive officers; and - all members of our board of directors and our executive officers as a group.

 Beneficial ownership of shares is determined under rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Except as noted by footnote, and subject to community property laws where applicable, we believe based on the information provided to us that the persons and entities named in the table below have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.
-Percentage of beneficial ownership is based on shares of common stock outstanding as of March 31, 2020 and shares of common stock outstanding after giving effect to this offering and the concurrent private placement, assuming no exercise of the underwriters' option to purchase additional shares, or shares of common stock, assuming the underwriters exercise their option to purchase additional shares in full.
-The table does not reflect any shares of our common stock that may be purchased through the directed share program, as described under "Underwriting-Directed Share Program."
-Shares of common stock that can be acquired within 60 days of the date of this prospectus are deemed to be beneficially owned by the person for the purposes of computing the percentage of beneficial ownership of that person and any group of which that person is a member.
+Percentage of beneficial ownership is based on 314,494,968 shares of common stock outstanding as of March 31, 2020 and 411,255,940 shares of common stock outstanding after giving effect to this offering and the concurrent private placement, assuming no exercise of the underwriters' option to purchase additional shares, or 423,001,280 shares of common stock, assuming the underwriters exercise their option to purchase additional shares of our common stock that may be purchased through the directed share program, as described under "Underwriting-Directed Share Program."
+Shares of common stock that can be acquired within 60 days of the date of this prospectus are deemed to be beneficially owned by the person for the purposes of computing the percentage of beneficial ownership for any other person.
 Except as otherwise indicated, the persons named in the table below have sole voting and investment power with respect to all shares of capital stock held by them.
 Unless otherwise indicated, the address for each holder listed below is 103 John F. Kennedy Parkway, Short Hills, New Jersey 07078.

-All share numbers in the table below assume an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus).
+All share numbers in the table below reflect the initial public offering price of \$22.00 per share.